coff3e048/nanobot/README.md

 ## Dependencies

-`pip install -U nextcord psutil colorama python-dotenv`
+`python3 -m pip install -U nextcord psutil python-dotenv colorama`

 are dependencies that are required to run nanobot in its current state.